Jedrzej-Wydra/image-rotation-and-surprise/README.md

 ## Side Note
 I ran the project using the facilities of the faculty I graduated from — my very first one: Faculty of Law and Administration.
 During my second degree (on Faculty of Mathematics and Computer Science), a professor once asked me how I was coping in such a completely different world.
 I said I was doing fine, but whenever I visited my first faculty, I felt something different — like a deeper heartbeat, a stronger emotional pull.
 He smiled and said:
-"Jędrzej, studies are like girlfriends — you never forget the first one."
+"Jędrzej, studies are like girlfriends — you never forget the first one".
 That was Prof. Maciej Kandulski — a truly wonderful person.